microsoft/Microsoft365DSC/docs/docs/resources/intune/IntuneDeviceConfigurationPolicyAndroidDeviceOwner.md

 ### Description

-This resource configures the settings of Windows 10 compliance policies in your cloud-based organization.
+This resource configures the settings of Android WorkProfile Device policies in your cloud-based organization.

 ## Permissions Needed